Nazek-Altayeb/Computer-Science-Quiz/README.md

 ## colors
-Milk White, white Smoke and Neutral Green are used as three basic colors for the quiz area, it's shadow and the background. the rest of the page remained white
+Milk White, white Smoke and Neutral Green are used as three basic colors for the quiz area, it's shadow and the background. the rest of the page remained white.

 ## Typography
 Basicly, Poppins is the font used and Sans-serif is the back-up font if Poppins fails to load.